- School IPM Home

 Healthy Schools Act Amendments fact sheet, PDF (195 kb)

-Starting January 1, 2015, new amendments to the Healthy Schools Act (HSA) will go into effect.
-Schools and licensed child care centers (schoolsites) applying certain pesticides are required to establish an IPM Plan, report pesticide use at least annually to DPR, and, starting on July 1, 2016, complete IPM training.
-For more information, please see fact sheet, PDF (195 kb).
+On January 1, 2015, new amendments to the HSA went into effect.
+Schoolsites (K-12 schools and licensed child care centers) applying certain pesticides are required to complete an IPM Plan, report pesticide use at least annually to DPR, and, starting on July 1, 2016, complete IPM training.

 School IPM Workshops: Spring 2015 Schedule

-Registration is now open for the spring 2015 School IPM Workshops scheduled for Costa Mesa (Orange County) on February 19, 2015 and Turlock (Stanislaus County) on April 9, 2015.
+Registration is now open for the 2015 School IPM Workshops scheduled for Costa Mesa (Orange County) on February 19, 2015 and Turlock (Stanislaus County) on April 9, 2015.
 These full-day workshops provide an introduction to structural and landscape IPM practices and include hands-on activities and demonstrations.
-Workshops are designed for school district personnel who are involved in making pest management decisions, such as school IPM coordinators, maintenance and operations directors and supervisors, and custodial and grounds staff.

 Turfgrass IPM Workshops: 2015 Schedule

-Registration is now open for the Turfgrass IPM Workshop scheduled for Santa Maria (Santa Barbara County) on April 2, 2015.
-This is a half-day workshop designed for school district personnel interested in expanding their knowledge of IPM techniques for natural turfgrass fields and landscapes.
+Registration is now open for the Turfgrass IPM Workshop, scheduled for Santa Maria (Santa Barbara County) on April 2, 2015.
+This half-day workshop is designed for school district personnel interested in expanding their knowledge of IPM techniques for natural turfgrass fields.